 - You can take withdrawals from a company retirement plan once you are age 55 and separated from service without penalty.
 So if you need to draw on this money, don’t roll it over to an IRA where you have to be age 59½ to withdraw money without penalty.
 The penalty for early withdrawal is 10% on top of your regular tax owed.

 - If you have company stock in a retirement plan, you may be able to use a little known tax rule referred to as “net unrealized appreciation (NUA).”
-To use this special rule, you do not roll over the company stock to an IRA.
-You take it out of the plan and pay ordinary income tax on the cost basis.
+To use this special rule, you do not roll over the company stock to an IRA (or you roll over a portion of the company stock).
+When you take out the shares of stock, you pay ordinary income tax on the cost basis.
 Many times this cost basis is low because the shares were purchased by the company long ago (your company can provide you with the cost basis).

-When you eventually sell the stock, you’ll pay capital gains tax on the net unrealized appreciation (fair market value on the date of withdrawal from the plan minus the cost basis) instead of ordinary income tax on an IRA withdrawal.
-If you hold the stock at least one year, any additional appreciation is also taxed at capital gains rates.
+When you eventually sell the stock, you’ll pay capital gains tax (no holding period requirements) on the net unrealized appreciation (fair market value on the date of withdrawal from the plan minus the cost basis) instead of ordinary income tax on an IRA withdrawal.
+Any post-transfer gains on the stock are subject to the usual capital gains holding periods (hold at least one year for long-term rates).

 If you use NUA, your heirs will not be able to step up the cost basis at your death.
 There are pros and cons to using this technique and I strongly advise you to consult a professional before doing this.